French

-The French primarily relied upon depth charges for anti-submarine weapons for both world wars.
-There was also a Ginocchio towed torpedo for the Le Hardi class and torpedo boats of World War II, but no details have been found.
+The French primarily relied upon depth charges for anti-submarine weapons during both world wars.
+France imported Italian Ginocchio towed torpedoes in the 1920s but trials with them were unsuccessful.

 All depth charges of World War II used a hydrostatic pistol.
 Depth charges were designated by the weight of the warhead charge.